HELIOS APP (Viking Centro App)

 A real case describing the process of creating a mobile app for a digital ecosystem designed for comprehensive management of a gym chain, focused on task optimization and time efficiency.

-Project category: Mobile application (part of a SaaS project as B2B product)
+Project category: Mobile app (part of a SaaS project as B2B product)

 Function: Exclusive UI/UX & Graphic Designer, Analyst, Researcher and Tester